 André El-Mann is one of the founding members of E-Group and has more than 30 years of experience in real estate development and management.
 His experience also includes the acquisition, development, and raising capital to fund real estate projects in various real estate segments, including joint ventures.
 Mr. El-Mann is also member of the Board of Directors of BBVA Metropolitan Board, as well as an advisor to each of E-Group’s portfolio companies.

-President, SAP Latin America and Caribbean
+Chairman, SAP Latin America and Caribbean; President, SAP EMEA South

 Founder, Tras la Perla & Grammy Award- Winning Artist

 Carlos Vives is one of the most important figures of Latin music and is known as the pioneer of the Colombian and Latin American sound.
 Singer, songwriter, actor and entrepreneur, Vives is recognized and acclaimed for merging traditional vallenato with pop and rock elements and expanding the genre to an international audience.